GinaZhan/DishyDishes/README.md

 # DishyDishes
-A Recipe-Social website, this repo contains both the frontend and the backend.
+A Recipe-Social website project, this repository includes both the frontend and backend components.
+It was transferred from local storage after we lost access to the original GitLab repository, which was tied to a school account.
+The contributors to this project are Jie Zhang, Kaicheng Xu, Shuren Xu, and Zirui He.

 ## Getting started
 Visit [DishyDishyes.top](https://dishydishes.top)(Avaliable on Expo day)